shadowbattalion/listing-mini-project-frontend/README.md

 ### Objectives met

 - Upload a CSV file
-- Appropriate feedback to the user on the upload progress.
+- Progress bar.

-- List the data uploaded
+- Listing uploaded data
-- With pagination.
+- Server side pagination.

-- Search data from the uploaded file.
+- Search data from the uploaded file (using email to search).
-- The web application should be responsive while:
+- Ensure responsive website while:
 	1) Listing of data
 	2) Searching of data.